Khin San Win

-Khin San Win (ခင်စန်းဝင်း; born 8 June 1965) is a Burmese make-up artist, fashion designer, hair specialist turned actress after three decades-long experience in the Myanmar makeup industry.
-For decades she was known by the nickname Ma Gyi San while working as a make-up artist in Myanmar, before her acting debut.
-Khin San Win featured on The Myanmar Times "Top 10 Make-up artists" list in 2018.
+Khin San Win (ခင်စန်းဝင်း; born 8 June 1965) is a Burmese make-up artist, fashion designer, hair specialist-turned-actress.
+As a make-up artist, she was known by the nickname Ma Gyi San.
+She featured on The Myanmar Times "Top 10 Make-up artists" list in 2018.

 Early life and education

 Khin San Win was born on 8 June 1965 in Yangon, Myanmar, and was raised with three brothers and one sister.
 She favoured a female identity and was constantly misunderstood, discriminated against, abused and treated with violence, even within the family.

 She attended high school at Basic Education High School No. 2 Dagon and graduated from University of Yangon.

 Career

 Make-up artist

 At the age of 18, she learned from make-up artists Ko Toe and Sandi.
-When she was aged 21, she opened a hairdressing salon on 34th Street in Yangon.
+When she was 21, she opened a hairdressing salon on 34th Street in Yangon.
 She offered to work for popular movie stars and made a name for herself in the make-up industry.
-She rose to prominence while working with actresses Htet Htet Moe Oo, Htoo Mon, Myo Thandar Htun and others, arranging their hair and changing their look.
-She started a dress service when in 1991.
+She rose to prominence while working with actresses Htet Htet Moe Oo, Htoo Mon, Myo Thandar Htun and others.
+She started a dress service in 1991.

 She owns a bridal make-up and wedding dress service, teaches make-up classes and enjoys popularity amongst the country's LGBT community.
-She then became an actress.